anggarasaja/laravel-permission-mongodb/README.md

 Two notes about Database Seeding:

-1. It is best to flush the `maklad.permission.cache` before seeding, to avoid cache conflict errors.
+1. It is best to flush the `anggarasaja.permission.cache` before seeding, to avoid cache conflict errors.
 This can be done from an Artisan command (see Troubleshooting: Cache section, later) or directly in a seeder class (see example below).

 2. Here's a sample seeder, which clears the cache, creates permissions, and then assigns permissions to roles:
 ```php